 I don’t care whether we’re talking about doing a business development deal or asking someone cute to meet you for a bebida alcohólica, just because someone doesn’t get back to you doesn’t mean they’re not interested.

 Maybe they were going to get back to you, but forgot to respond.
 Maybe your message got lost in their inbox.
-Maybe they’re dog got sick and they declared email bankruptcy.
-The bottom line is, you …
+Maybe they’re dog got sick and they declared email bankruptcy. …

 This is not a typical post for this blog.

 Usually I try to only post actionable content that helps people learn something new or do something better (value skimmers – exit is on the right).

 Today I’m going to do a little something different.